pachyderm/pachyderm/doc/cookbook/gpus.md

 **Node** -  If you upped your `rootVolumeSize` (and set the `rootVolumeType` in your other instance group), you should do the same here.
 In the absence of GPU jobs, normal jobs could get scheduled on this node, in which case you'll have the same disk requirements as the rest of your cluster.
 There is currently no way of setting "disk" resource requests, so we have to use a convention instead.

-### Enable GPUs at the k8s level
+### Enable GPUs only on the GPU nodes

-Again, you can use `kops` to edit your cluster:
+Again, you can use `kops` to edit your new instance group:

 ```
-$kops edit cluster --name XXXXXXX-pachydermcluster.kubernetes.com --state s3://k8scom-state-store-pachyderm-YYYY
+$ kops edit ig gpunodes --name XXXXXXX-pachydermcluster.kubernetes.com --state s3://k8scom-state-store-pachyderm-YYYY
 ```

 and add the fields:

 ```
+spec:
+...
   hooks:
   - execContainer:
       image: pachyderm/nvidia_driver_install:dcde76f919475a6585c9959b8ec41334b05103bb